IT DRP : how best to plan your company’s recovery from a cyber crisis?

 A DRP is a document that outlines all the processes your company must put in place to maintain or rebuild its IT infrastructure in the aftermath of a cyber crisis.
 It indicates how and when to defer to the backup system, as detailed in the crisis management plan, and specifies which backup system to activate in order to ensure the security of confidential data.

-Furthermore, the Disaster Recovery Plan sets out how long each department can afford to be paralysed – also known as the Recovery Time Objective (RTO) – and, finally, the maximum acceptable data loss, or Recovery Point Objective (RPO).
+Furthermore, the Disaster Recovery Plan sets out how long each department can afford to be paralyzed – also known as the Recovery Time Objective (RTO) – and, finally, the maximum acceptable data loss, or Recovery Point Objective (RPO).

 Differences between DRP and BCP